hilton/hilton.github.com/presentations/naming-guidelines.md

 Some books for software developers include a section on naming.
 *Code Complete* \[[4](#references)\] includes a 30-page chapter on *The Power of Data Names*.
 This includes fourteen guidelines for how to write better names, a discussion of various naming conventions, a list of eleven naming smells and a checklist that summarises these guidelines.
-For this chapter alone, we recommend that every professional programmer own a copy of this book.
+For this chapter alone, we recommend that every professional programmer own a copy of this book, or at least study the collected guidelines we present below.

 *Clean Code* \[[5](#references)\] also has a whole chapter on *Meaningful Names*, which consists of eighteen guidelines.
 Most of these guidelines directly address the hardest part of naming: semantics.